 It can be helpful to have your kiddo go there after school and unwind for ten minutes before joining the family.

-My son will go to his calm down corner when he is having a particularly difficult after school transition.
+My son will go to his calm-down corner when he has a tough after-school transition.
 He spends only about 10 minutes there, but it’s enough to reset him.

 7. Get Outside